Who We Are

 HUGS IN SAVANNAH CHANGES LIVES

-Founded in 2009, Heads-Up Guidance Services (HUGS) is a faith-based, non-profit organization, making professional behavioral health counseling & addiction recovery services available and affordable to all who desire growth, independence, and emotionally healthy lifestyles.
+Founded in 2009, Heads-Up Guidance Services (HUGS) is a non-profit organization making professional behavioral health counseling & addiction recovery services accessible to all motivated individuals who desire growth, independence, and emotionally healthy lifestyles.
 Andrea Mamalakis Epting, HUGS’ founder and Managing Director, understands the critical need to provide counseling for those who are under-insured or lacking the financial means to pay the high cost of services.